 Costa Rican Citizenship

-After 7 years living legally with a temporary or permanent residency visa, a foreigner may apply for citizenship by naturalization.
-Citizenship by naturalization gives the right to obtain the Costa Rican passport.
-Dual citizenship is de facto allowed, naturalized citizens are not usually required to renounce to previous citizenship.
-In addition to 7 years of residency visa, to apply for naturalization is required a proof of residence, clean criminal record background, proof of professional career or proof of income, knowledge of spoken, read and written Spanish, pass a test about Costa Rican history and values and 2 witnesses that can testify the applicant conduct and livelihood.
+After 7 years of living legally with a temporary or permanent residency visa, a foreigner may apply for citizenship by naturalization.
+Citizenship by naturalization confers the right to obtain a Costa Rican passport.
+Dual citizenship is de facto allowed; naturalized citizens are not usually required to renounce to previous citizenship.
+In addition to 7 years of legal residency, applying for naturalization requires a proof of residence, clean criminal record background, proof of professional career or proof of income, knowledge of spoken, read and written Spanish, passing a test about Costa Rican history and values, and 2 witnesses that can testify to the applicant’s conduct and livelihood.

 2 years of legal residency will be required if a foreigner is married to a Costa Rican citizen, or 5 years for Spanish or certain Latin American nationals.

 Visa Requirements for Costa Rican citizens

-Costa Rican citizens may travel visa-free or visa upon arrival to 134 countries and territories, including the Schengen area and the rest of European countries, Turkey, Latin America, Japan, South Korea, Hong Kong, Singapore, Malaysia, Indonesia, and South Africa.
+Costa Rican citizens may travel visa-free or visa upon arrival to 134 countries and territories, including the Schengen area and the rest of the European countries, Turkey, Latin America, Japan, South Korea, Hong Kong, Singapore, Malaysia, Indonesia, and South Africa.
 In addition, an eVisa is available to travel to India or Australia.

 Tourist Visa in Costa Rica

 Costa Rica has a considerably open visa policy.
-Citizens of almost hundred countries and territories can visit and stay up to 90 days in Costa Rican visa-free.
-Including, Schengen area, Canada, United States, Russia, Australia, UAE, Qatar, Turkey, South Africa, Japan, South Korea, Taiwan, Malaysia, Philippines, and Latin America (except Cuba, Colombia, Ecuador, and the Dominican Republic), among others.
+Citizens of almost a hundred countries and territories can visit and stay up to 90 days in Costa Rica visa-free.
+This includes countries from the Schengen area, Canada, United States, United Kingdom, Russia, Australia, UAE, Qatar, Turkey, South Africa, Japan, South Korea, Taiwan, Malaysia, Philippines, and Latin America (except Cuba, Colombia, Ecuador, and the Dominican Republic), among others.
 Holders of certain multiple-entry visas or residence permits of US or Canadian may enter visa-free.
 Sometimes immigration officials ask for departure tickets to allow the entry.

-Foreigners as tourists may not work as employees by a Costa Rican employer but may own businesses, vehicles or property.
+Foreigners as tourists may not work as employees for a Costa Rican employer but may own businesses, vehicles or property.
 There is a departure tax at all land borders of USD 7 and USD 29 for departures from the airport.